 Mr Morritt frequently removes breast implants at the Spire Claremont Hospital and the Thornbury Hospital in Sheffield.
 Breast implant removal is performed under general anaesthetic (patient is asleep).
 It is usually performed through a scar in the crease under the breast.
-For patients with and existing scar in that location the scar is simply widened.
-For patient whose implants were inserted through a periareolar incision, a new scar is created under the breast (inframammary scar).
+For patients with an existing scar in that location the old scar is removed and widened.
+For patients whose implants were inserted through a periareolar incision, a new scar is created under the breast (inframammary scar).
 The patients subcutaneous tissue (fat and breast tissue) is then surgically peeled off the implant capsule.
 For patients where the breast implant capsule tissue is thin, the breast implants are removed and a sample of the breast implant capsule is taken for analysis (capsule biopsy).
-For those who have significant breast implant capsule formation (this means a thick or calcified capsule), a capsulectomy procedure is performed.
+For those who have significant breast implant capsule formation (this means a medium/thick or calcified capsule), a capsulectomy procedure is performed.
 A capsulectomy procedure involves removing the breast implant capsule tissue and this is then sent for detailed analysis.
-When performing a capsulectomy, Mr Morritt prefers to undertake ‘full capsulectomy’ to remove all (or as much capsule tissue as can be removed safely without causing significant damage to the internal tissues).
-He is sometimes asked to perform ‘en-bloc capsulectomy’ where the capsule is removed as a whole piece of tissue (the capsule is not opened to remove implant) around the implant and this requires a larger incision than the more frequently performed capsulectomy procedures.
+When performing a capsulectomy, Mr Morritt prefers to undertake ‘full capsulectomy’ or ‘total capsulectomy’ to remove all (or as much capsule tissue as can be removed safely without causing significant damage to the internal tissues).
+He is sometimes asked by patients with breast implant illness to perform ‘en-bloc capsulectomy’ where the capsule is removed as a whole piece of tissue (the capsule is not opened to remove implant) around the implant and this requires a larger incision than the more frequently performed capsulectomy procedures.

-Breast implant removal and insertion of new implants
+Breast implant removal and insertion of new breast implants

 Mr Morritt frequently replaces breast implants when implants have ruptured or when patients wish to change the size or shape of their breasts.
 Patients generally need to increase the size of their breast implants by a minimum of 10% and up to one cup size to fill the loose breast skin.
-If patients do not wish to increase breast size, they generally will need a mastopexy (breast lift) procedure to tighten the skin of the breast around the implant.
+If patients do not wish to increase breast size, they may need a mastopexy (breast lift) procedure to tighten the skin around the breast implant.

 To read more about breast augmentation – click here